 We have reviewed the accompanying Interim Consolidated Financial statements.
-The Interim Consolidated Financial statements comprise the profit and loss account and the statement of net income and changes in fair value of assets and liabilities recognized directly in equity for the first six months' period of 2016, the Balance sheet at 30 June 2016, the Statement of changes in shareholders' equity between 1 January 2015 and 30 June 2016, the Minority interests between 1 January 2015 and 30 June 2016, the Statement of cash flow for the first half year 2016 and notes 1 to 5.
+The Interim Consolidated Financial statements comprise the profit and loss account and the statement of net income and changes in fair value of assets and liabilities recognized directly in equity for the first six months' period of 2017, the balance sheet at 30 June 2017, the cash flow statement for the first half of 2017, the statement of changes in shareholders' equity between 1 January 2016 and 30 June 2017, the minority interests between 1 January 2016 and 30 June 2017 and notes 1 to 5.